mainawycliffe/kamanda/docs/kamanda_auth_addUser.md

 ```
       --config string    config file (default is $HOME/.kamanda/config.json)
-  -o, --output string    A file where data from firebase will be saved.
+  -o, --output string    The format in which data will be outputted in [text, json, yaml]
   -P, --project string   The firebase project to use (default "default")
       --token string     firebase token to use for authentication
 ```